All Episodes

 We had been given much.

-We secured much for ourselves, but as a result of our existence, we had a duty to spread it, to stand for it, and to defend it around.
+But as a result of our existence, we had a duty to spread it, to stand for it, and to defend it around.

 This is gone now, totally.

-This attitude, this belief in America simply does not exist, especially in today's Democrat Party, and especially in today's regime, the White House at the State Department.
+This attitude, this belief in America simply does not exist, Especially in today's Democrat Party, and especially in today's regime, the White House at the State Department.

 Forget number six.

-Let's listen to Obama on Friday, audio soundbite number seven, just in comparison.
+Audio soundbite number seven, just in comparison.

 Here's what must happen now.